Inspector

 The CrUX panel renders real-world Core Web Vitals collected by Google from Chrome users over the past 28 days.
 It's labeled Field Data (CrUX) and shows:

-CrUX is the data Google itself uses for search ranking, so a green CrUX panel is the strongest possible signal that real users are having a fast experience.
+CrUX is the data Google itself uses for search ranking, so a green CrUX panel is the strongest possible signal that real users are getting a fast experience.

 Chrome (Lab Audit)